 13. Sir Thomas and Lady Dixon Park – a stroll around a beautiful park

 Wondering what things to see in Belfast outside the bustling city?
 Look no further than Sir Thomas and Lady Dixon Park, one of the best things to see in Belfast.

-Covering more than 128 acres, the beautiful park is made up of rolling meadows, copses, woodland, and gardens.
+Covering more than 128 acres, the beautiful park comprises rolling meadows, thickets, woodland, and gardens.
 It is home to a wide range of plants and animals.

 Address: Upper Malone Road, Belfast BT17 9LA